Woodland Gardens

 Argyll has been described as the “Promised Land” for rhododendrons and it is worth exploring many of the Glorious Gardens of Argyll and Bute, some of which have been described above, but also include a number of private gardens open to the public including Glenarn, near Helensburgh, with its well documented and labelled collection, and Ardkinglas at the head of Loch Fyne, which also boasts some of the tallest trees in the land.
 Another island for the more adventurous is Gigha and its garden Achamore.
 Nor should the east side of the country be ignored, with destinations such the Blackhills, near Elgin, an example of lightly managed rhododendrons.
 Between Perth and Dundee, Glendoick has a magnificent garden that defies the cold and low rainfall and is the home of the premier rhododendron nursery in Scotland.

-Careful study of the Scotland’s Gardens Scheme Yellow Book will also throw up excellent rhododendron gardens, sometimes only open for a day for the charity, others for a longer period, including Corsock House, near Castle Douglas, with its famous Rhododendron lacteum.
+Careful study of the Scotland’s Gardens Scheme Yellow Book will also throw up excellent rhododendron gardens, sometimes only open for a day for the charity, others for a longer period, including Corsock House, near Castle Douglas, with its famous Rhododendron lacteum, and Westerhall, a relatively new collection near Langholm.
 The beautiful Glenwhan Gardens, created over the last 40 years and open every day of the year, is close to Stranraer while further north at Ardvorlich, on Loch Earn, rhododendrons are planted informally, in woodland on the edge of a tumbling burn.

 Finally, there are rhododendrons that are found not in garden settings but in the wider landscape.
 For instance, there is old and new planting at Glenbranter, between Benmore and Strachur, and the remote collection to be discovered at Corrour on the side of Loch Ossian, accessed at Corrour Halt from the train.
 The West Highland Line also can take enthusiasts to Arisaig where rhododendrons, planted in the 1920s and ’30s at Larachmhor, still grace the site along with some newer planting.